 To enter or review your scholarship, grant, or fellowship income in the TaxAct program:

-On the screen titled Student Information - Summary, you will see the Taxable Scholarship Income amount and/or Total Tax-Free Assistance amount.
+On the screen titled Student Information - Summary of Scholarship Income, you will see the Taxable scholarship income amount and/or total Tax-free scholarships, grants, etc. amount.